Health & Safety Plan 2021-22

 Oakland Catholic High School requires that its student-athletes assist in following these guidelines to help maintain a safe and healthy environment for all.
 Failure to adhere to these guidelines could result in the inability to participate in OCHS athletic programs.

 - Student-Athletes are responsible for their own supplies and equipment for each practice/competition.

-- Lockers are not available for any student-athlete.
+- Lockers are available for student-athletes.

 - Athletes are not permitted to share towels, razors, clothes or personal hygiene items.

 - Hands should be washed frequently and hand sanitizer used often, when available.